MinaNasr/minanasr.github.io/README.md

 ## Build

-Run `ng build --output-path docs` to build the project.
+- Run `ng build --output-path docs --base-href movie-app` to build the project.
 The build artifacts will be stored in the `docs/` directory.
+- Go to `https://minanasr.github.io/` to see the app live

 ## Running unit tests